ssrir5/BloonsTD1/README.md

 ## Project Overview

 This project is a fully functional **Bloons Tower Defense** game, created from scratch using **System Verilog**.
 The game simulates bloons moving along a path while the player defends against them using a character that launches darts to pop the bloons.
-The project was developed over the course of **May 2023 - June 2023** and features various game mechanics and an FPGA-based USB communication interface for connectivity.
+The project was developed over the course of **April 2023 - May 2023** and features various game mechanics and an FPGA-based USB communication interface for connectivity.

 ## Key Features